Professional Highlights

 Specialties

-I work with individuals, couples, families, and do group therapy.
 I strive to have my work research-informed, best practices informed, highest ethical quality.
 My specialties focus on:

 - Couples and marriage therapy